SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_setup_trial_workzone.md

     The Work Zone Site Manager should open.

-    (In some cases the browser still caches the old authorizations.
-In this case close and restart the browser)
+    In some cases, the browser still caches the old authorizations.
+In this case, close and restart the browser.

     ![](images/2_trial_wzone_06_enter_wz.png)